neuefische/web-exercises/sessions/react-state-2/triple-count/README.md

 Clicking the button should increment the `count` by 3.
 Currently, however, it's incremented by 1, although the `handleIncrement` function calls `setCount(count + 1)` three times.

-Of course, you could replace the two `setCount` calls by one `setCount(count + 3)`, but there are situations where this is not useful or even possible.
+Of course, you could replace the two `setCount` calls by one `setCount(count + 3)`, but let's imagine that this is not possible.

 Fortunately, there is another solution!